10 rescued as under-construction building collapses in Kolkata, search on for survivors | Law-Order

 At least 10 people were rescued after an under-construction building collapsed here late on Sunday night, officials said.

-The five-storey building collapsed in Hazari Mollah Bagan in the Garden Reach area.
-A search operation is underway to find survivors who may be trapped under the rubble, they said.
+The five-storey building collapsed in Hazari Mollah Bagan in the Garden Reach area around midnight.
+A search operation is underway to find survivors who may be trapped under the rubble, the officials said on Monday.

+Kolkata Police Commissioner Vineet Goyal visited the spot and took stock of the rescue operation.

 ''An under-construction building collapsed in the Garden Reach area late on Sunday night.
 We have rescued a few people.
 The recuse operation is still going on,'' a police official said.